MalloZup/ecosistema/blog/Pragmatic_Thinking_Learning_Andy_Hunt.md

 This book is not the classic book about programming and is not a book that you read quickly.

-You will need to allocate time but not because it is big book, but in order to experiment the various tips/techniques that the author suggest you.
+You will need to allocate some time for reading it.
+It is not a  big book, but you will need time in  order to experiment the various tips/techniques that the author suggest you.

 And also you will need to take time to reflect about the content and make it yours.